ecook/TextAdventure/README.md

   text is parsed and executed.

 The idea with this adventure is to have objects dynamically generated has more of the game is explored.
-So the generation code, which is not yet written, will create unique objects based on a set of options.
+So the generation code will create unique objects based on a set of options.

 The entire app is defined under the one global variable **TEXTAPP**.